Hiking in Madeira Without a Car: The Ultimate Guide

 Hikers gather on steep stairs along a narrow ridgeline overlooking green mountains on the PR1 trail from Pico do Arieiro to Pico Ruivo.

-The hike is fairly challenging, with a total of 955 metres (3,133 feet) of incline, and does have some areas that are prone to rockfall.
+‘Pico to Pico’ is a well-trodden, busy route with very good signage, but it’s also challenging, with a total of 955 metres (3,133 feet) of incline, and does have some areas that are prone to rockfall.
+So, hiking with a group can help you feel more confident.

 2. Vereda do Larano without a car